brady-aiello/DeepPrint/README.md

 ## Current Limitations
 - DeepPrint only works on `data class`es.
 - All classes in the hierarchy must be annotated.
-- DeepPrint does not support collections yet.
+- DeepPrint supports Lists, but does not support collections yet.
-- All hierarchically connected data classes need to be in the same package.

 ## Thanks
 Thank you Pavlo Stavytskyi for the sample KSP project and its accompanying article.